stayforge/Stayforge/docs/wiki/Home.md

 - **API Calls:** Programmatically interact with Stayforge's core features.
 - **Webhooks:** Automate responses to specific events triggered within Stayforge.

-Stayforge Plugins can take full advantage of these APIs and webhooks.
-Detailed implementation guides are available in the Plugins documentation.
+Stayforge Models can take full advantage of these APIs and webhooks.
+Detailed implementation guides are available in the Models documentation.

 ### Stayforge Webhooks